How to Dress for a Job Interview

 If you’re interviewing in the fashion industry, get to know the style of the company you’ll be working for.
 If it’s a designer, know their line and what it represents.
 If it’s a PR agency, know their clients and their styles, etc. This will help you with your own wardrobe choices.

-Also, this sounds obvious but can sometimes get overlooked: take note if they specify a certain dress code on their website, in an email to you or in the job listing!
-(For some help in decoding what "business casual" and other terms mean, check out my article on business dress code basics.)
+Also, this sounds obvious but can sometimes get overlooked: take notes if they specify a certain dress code on their website, in an email to you or in the job listing!
+(For some help in decoding what “business casual” and other terms mean, check out my article on business dress code basics.)

 If they don’t specify what dress code you’re supposed to wear, assume that they want professional business dress, and go as conservative as you can with your wardrobe.
 It’s always better to be over dressed than under dressed!